JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ## Domain 2: Exploratory Data Analysis

 Learn how to deal with missing/corrupt data and various preprocessing techniques for NLP/CV.
+Learn interpretive descriptive statistics and appropriate graphing

+##